 David is not afraid of using oak either on his white or red wines.
 As he says, “there is not something as too much oak, rather the challenge is in finding fruit that will hold up to the oak”.
 He has been fortunate to work with a number of very small premium French coopers, one of which produces less than 7000 barrels a year.

-The 2009 Chardonnay is the first wine Kind Cellars has released of this varietal.
+The 2009 Kind Cellars Chardonnay was the first wine Kind Cellars released of this variety.
 The bouquet reveals pomelo, along with tropical overtones, honeysuckle, baking spices and toasted oak.
 The mouth feel is rounded and strikes a good balance between weight and acidity.
 Vanilla bean/banana and baking spices linger for some time on this long finish.

-The 2008 proprietary red is just as inky dark and concentrated in color in the glass as the 2007 vintage, but aromatically shows brighter lively notes of fruit – somewhat floral in nature – black fig, sweet ripe red fruit aromas complemented with lesser notes of toasted vanilla.
+The 2008 Kind Cellars Proprietary Red is just as inky dark and concentrated in color in the glass as the 2007 vintage, but aromatically shows brighter lively notes of fruit – somewhat floral in nature – black fig, sweet ripe red fruit aromas complemented with lesser notes of toasted vanilla.
 This is a balanced wine, yet in a big way.
 The fruit holds up to the alcohol and there is certainly some weight, especially on the finish.

 Some wines can hold up better in the bottle after being opened than others; this is one of them.
 This wine did not drop off even after several days; it continued to develop additional nuances and complexities (including a softening of the tannins) as it was exposed to some air.
 The bouquet changes too – it becomes more integrated and elegant – notes of cherry liqueur develop.
 The ability to hold up remarkably well after a few days is certainly a characteristic of the quality of fruit and extraction.
 But, perhaps in part, this additional “life” can also be contributed to David’s strict control on keeping his wine away from additional oxygen during its aging.

-The 2009 Cabernet Franc is his first stand alone release of this varietal.
-Historically David has used Cabernet franc for blending and his vineyard source produced so little that he never had more for a stand alone wine.
-This is a lush mouth filling demonstration of what this varietal can do.
+The 2009 Kind Cellars Cabernet Franc is his first standalone release of this variety.
+Historically David has used Cabernet franc for blending and his vineyard source produced so little that he never had more for a standalone wine.
+This is a lush mouth filling demonstration of what this variety can do.
 David does not like pyrazines (greenness) in his wines and this wine has none of that.
 The bouquet presents a cigar box, smokiness, dark fruit, lavender and a pleasing earthiness.
 This is a mouth filling wine – with blackberry, blueberry and dusty chocolate the lingers deliciously on the finish.

-Two new exciting wines for Kind Cellars are currently in barrel – a rare Howell Mountain Sauvignon blanc from the Henry Brothers Vineyard – at about 1900 feet and an intense Syrah from the highest block in a vineyard over 2500 feet on the uppermost slopes of Mt.
+Two additional exciting wines for Kind Cellars (which were only produced for a short time) were a rare Howell Mountain Sauvignon Blanc from the Henry Brothers Ranch, a 17-acre vineyard located at about 1900 feet (and conveniently located close to where David lives) and an intense Syrah from the highest block in a vineyard over 2500 feet on the uppermost slopes of Mt.
 Veeder.
-This is from the second highest vineyard in the county and the highest vineyard in Napa that rises above the immediate valley floor.
+This is from Lampyridae Vineyard, the second highest vineyard in the county and the highest vineyard in Napa that rises above the immediate valley floor.
 We had the privilege to try this rare wine – it is dark, inky, meaty and rich – a wine that will beg to have some age upon release.
-Only 120 cases will be produced.
+Only 120 cases were produced.

 David has no retail presence whatsoever – it is rare to find a Napa producer who maintains a wine club for such a small production.
 His annual production is around 500 cases – but he does make a wider variety of wines than most small producers of this size.
 These are small lot, hand crafted wines – each production is usually no more than 120 cases.
-His wine is only sold direct.
-David enjoys the personal relationships that come around wine – he has no website other than a placeholder with contact information.
+His wine is only sold direct in allocations of either 12 or 24 bottles per year.
+David enjoys the personal relationships that come around wine – and tries to meet all his customers in person.
 Serious enthusiasts can contact him directly – visit: www.kindcellars.com